 This will be one of the most delightful stops along your route and, chances are, you may not want to leave.
 Many vagabonders extend their states from a few nights to a week.
 Allocating time allows you to make daytrips to My Son Sanctuary and lay out on An Bang beach.
 Not only does this former port city woo with its poetic charm, but it has some of the best food and architecture in the nation.

 If you’re in the mood for a rager, the boys of the Vietnam Backpackers franchise will deliver.
 The atmosphere at the hostel is lively, booze-filled and loud.
 Nightly blowouts seem to be the norm.

 A chilled out, but social option is the Sunflower Hotel, located on the main road of Hai Ba Trung.
 Not only does this spot have a decent size pool, but it’s close to lots of amenities in town.

-Best banh mi: If you’re looking to eat some of the city’s best banh mi, my suggestion is to get your goods from Hoi An’s own Banh Mi queen, Madam Khanh.
+Best banh mi: Get your goods from Hoi An’s own Banh Mi queen, Madam Khanh.
 Her roadside stand is off on a small road and easily missable, so pay attention.